 The formula for specific attenuation at each frequency is

-For each oxygen line, Si depends on constants a1 and a2.
-Similarly, each water vapor line has constants b1 and b2.
-The ITU documentation cited at the end of this section contains tabulations of these constants.
+For each oxygen line, Si depends on two parameters, a1 and a2.
+Similarly, each water vapor line depends on two parameters, b1 and b2.
+The ITU documentation cited at the end of this section contains tabulations of these parameters as functions of frequency.

 The localized frequency bandwidth functions Fi(f) are complicated functions of frequency described in the ITU references cited below.
 The functions depend on empirical model parameters that are also tabulated in the reference.

 To compute the total attenuation for narrowband signals along a path, the function multiplies the specific attenuation by the path length, R. Then, the total attenuation is Lg= R(γo + γw).

 You can apply the attenuation model to wideband signals.
 First, divide the wideband signal into frequency subbands, and apply attenuation to each subband.
 Then, sum all attenuated subband signals into the total attenuated signal.

 Radiocommunication Sector of International Telecommunication Union.
 Recommendation ITU-R P.676-10: Attenuation by atmospheric gases 2013.

 Usage notes and limitations: